tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 ```

 A further break down of the above code:
-1. Create a read only reference value `const` named `div`.
+1. Create a read only reference `const` named div.
-2. Assigns the div variable a value of a HTML element created on the document in this case a `div` element.
+2. Assign the div variable with an HTML element created on the document in this case a `<div>` container.

 <h3 id="creating-attributes" class="dir-link">Creating HTML attributes {% directlink "creating-attributes" %}</h3>